mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:
+Date: 19.042016:
+* New persistence reader class TJSONReaderWriter.
+The library is now able to read and write JSON encoded objects.

 Date: 29.3.2016:
 * Some speed optimizations for the generic (Pascal) implementations: Whera applicable the pointer arithmetic was changed to array access (PConstDoubleArr)